havoc-io/owls-cache/README.md

 Redis storage is implemented by the `owls_cache.persistent.caches.redis.RedisPersistentCache` store.
-It uses the [`redis` Python module](https://redis-py.readthedocs.org/en/latest/), and its constructor takes the same arguments as the `redis.StrictRedis` class, with an additional optional argument named `prefix`.
+It uses the [`redis` Python module](https://redis-py.readthedocs.org/en/latest/), and its constructor takes the same arguments as the `redis.StrictRedis` constructor, with an additional optional argument named `prefix`.
 The `prefix` argument specifies a string that will be used to prefix all keys put into Redis.